Associate Professor of Biomedical Engineering

 Dr. Rispoli’s research focuses on novel hardware and methodology for magnetic resonance imaging (MRI).
 He is particularly interested in anatomically-tailored radiofrequency coil design for high-field studies, methodolgy for parallel-transmit MRI, in vivo spectroscopy of multiple NMR-active nuclei, and electromagnetic modeling for patient safety and design evaluation.

-Dr. Rispoli teaches the core biomedical engineering undergraduate course BME 305 Bioinstrumentation Circuit and Measurement Principles.
+Dr. Rispoli taught the core biomedical engineering undergraduate course BME 305 Bioinstrumentation Circuit and Measurement Principles.
 He also developed and teaches the graduate-level course BME 555 / ECE 595 Magnetic Resonance Imaging Theory.